kestra-io/docs/content/docs/11.migration-guide/runner.md

 release: 0.18.0
 ---

-The `runner` property in Kestra script tasks is deprecated.
-Instead, use the `taskRunner` property.
+The `runner` property in script tasks will be deprecated in Kestra 0.18.0.
+Use the `taskRunner` property instead.

 ## Task Runners Before Kestra 0.16.0

-Previously, the `runner` property allowed script tasks to execute in a local processes or Docker containers.
+The `runner` property allowed script tasks to run in local processes or Docker containers.
 Here’s an example of a script task configured with the `runner` property:

 ```yaml
 - id: script_task